Lisa L. Walker

 Lisa graduated magna cum laude from the University of Baltimore School of Law in 2016, where she served as a Law Review Editor and a Rule 16 student attorney in the Saul Ewing Civil Advocacy Clinic.
 As a student attorney, she represented low-income clients in civil and administrative cases and negotiated on behalf of clients in state and federal minimum wage cases, defended clients from unemployment benefits recoupment, and advocated before the Maryland Senate for fee shifting legislation to permit greater access to the legal system for plaintiffs.
 Lisa also interned at the Court of Appeals of Maryland with the Honorable Glenn T. Harrell, the U.S. Equal Employment Opportunity Commission (EEOC), and the Office of the Attorney General of Maryland, where she assisted with the Office’s investigations of emerging Labor and Employment and Consumer Protection issues.

 Lisa grew up in Tennessee and received her Bachelor’s degree from Middle Tennessee State University (MTSU) in 2011.
-She went on to earn a Master’s degree in Sociology at MTSU in 2013, during which she conducted research on inequality issues in the workforce and completed a thesis examining sexual harassment among female servers in the sports bar industry.
-In her time off, she enjoys woodworking, March Madness, spending time with her wife and traveling with friends.
+She went on to earn a Master’s degree in Sociology at MTSU in 2013, during which she studied organizational behavior, conducted research on inequality issues in the workforce, and completed a thesis examining sexual harassment among female servers in the sports bar industry.
+In her time off, she enjoys woodworking, March Madness, spending time with her wife, and traveling with friends.

 Publications